 Highlights of Mystras

 Mystras is split into the lower and upper town.
-While it is possible to access the entire site on foot, you’ll find yourself walking quite a bit and with steep incline so I recommend driving between the two.
+While it is possible to access the entire site on foot, you’ll find yourself walking quite a bit and with a steep incline so I recommend driving between the two.
 We started at the lower town and followed the numbered map in a loop.
 My favorite part of the lower town was exploring the inside of the many churches.
 Some date back to the 1300s and the frescoes are still visible.

-- Peribleptos Monastery: A domed church partially carved out of rock with 14th century frescoes
+- Peribleptos Monastery: A domed church partially carved out of rock with 14th-century frescoes

 - Pantanassa Monastery: The only site at Mystras that is still inhabited by nuns

 - Metropolis: The oldest church in Mystras, built in the late 13th century

 Next, we drove to the upper town.
 There are fewer sites in the upper town, but you will spend the most time walking to reach the ruins of the Kastro at the very top!

 - Kastro: The ruins of a castle built by the Franks in the 13th century providing the best views of Sparta

 - Church of Hagia Sophia: A church dating back to 1350 which was converted to a mosque by the Turks